CalciumSelenide/EREC/MicroBit/GameHandle/README.md

 The Yahboom Game Handle is a nifty piece of hardware, but offers no explaination on how to utilize it without thier pre-made .hex file.
 To mitigate this in the spirit of learning, we have taken the liberty of posting the code for all that wish to use this piece of hardware in a similar manner.

 ## 🕹️ gameController.py
 This piece of code has the very basics of getting outputs from the controller.
-Plug the microbit into a computer, flash the code to your device (**leave the microbit plugged into the computer**), open a serial reader on the microbit port (usually `/dev/ttyACM0` or `/dev/ttyS0`), and play with the controller.
+Plug the Micro:Bit into a computer, flash the code to your device (**leave the Micro:Bit plugged into the computer**), open a serial reader on the microbit port (usually `/dev/ttyACM0` or `/dev/ttyS0`), and play with the controller.

 ## 🎮 controllerClass.py
 This is a more advanced piece of code in comparison to `gameController.py`: it integrates the lessons learned and establishes a Controller class that initializes all digital pins when created.
 In additon, it has several on-board functions, the most informational of which are: